Product

 Falling behind is normal.

 Many learning systems turn missed days into a growing backlog.
-You skip a few days, come back, and suddenly the review queue feels impossible.
+You skip a few days, come back, and suddenly the queue feels impossible.

 Recovery is RepeatFlow's return plan for overdue Reviews.